uselagoon/lagoon/docs/using_lagoon/docker_images/php-fpm.md

 Hint: If you don't like any of these configs, you have three possibilities:
 1. If they are changeable via environment variables, use them (preferred version, see list of environment variables below)
-2. Create your own fpm-pool config and set configs them via `php_admin_value` and `php_admin_flag` in there (learn more about them [here](http://php.net/manual/en/configuration.changes.php) - yes this refeers to Apache, but it is also the case for php-fpm). _Important:_
+2. Create your own fpm-pool config and set configs them via `php_admin_value` and `php_admin_flag` in there (learn more about them [here](http://php.net/manual/en/configuration.changes.php) - yes this refers to Apache, but it is also the case for php-fpm). _Important:_
     1. If you like to provide your own php-fpm pool, overwrite the file `/usr/local/etc/php-fpm.d/www.conf` with your own config or remove this file if you like another name.
 If you don't do that the provided pool will be started!
     2. PHP Values with the [`PHP_INI_SYSTEM` changeable mode](http://php.net/manual/en/configuration.changes.modes.php) cannot be changed via an fpm-pool config.
 They need to changed either via already provided Environment variables or:
 3. Provide your own `php.ini` or `php-fpm.conf` file (least preferred version)